-You've seen them lit up at night, now it's time to get up close and personal with the MacDonnell Ranges.
+You've seen them from above, now it's time to get up close and personal with the MacDonnell Ranges.
 Rise early and grab the perfect Portuguese Tart, or a spelt sourdough loaf from the simply named, The Bakery on Todd Street before jumping in the car and heading west on Larapinta Drive.

 Hopefully it's hot, because the Tjoritja West MacDonnell National Park is famous for its waterholes.
-The larger waterholes like Ellery Creek Big Hole, Ormiston Gorge, Redbank Gorge and

-Glen Helen Gorge are filled with cold, clear, and famously restorative desert water you can swim in all year long.
+The larger waterholes like Ellery Creek Big Hole, Ormiston Gorge, Redbank Gorge and Glen Helen Gorge are filled with cold, clear, and famously restorative desert water you can swim in all year long.
 Ellery Creek Big Hole is spectacular, surrounded by tall red cliffs and a sandy creek backdrop that make for the perfect selfie (or seven).

 Heading back to Alice Springs, stop in at Alice Springs Brewing Co. where you can sample a range of beers with personality as big as the Territory itself.
-Close out your Parrtjima festival experience by simply sitting back in the crisp desert evening and enjoy the meeting of light and culture on Country.
+Close out your Desert Song festival experience in the crisp desert evening and enjoy the meeting of song and culture on Country.